MattKuhn123/MattKuhn123.github.io/_posts/2025-10-20-developers-at-play.markdown

 Sometimes, it is good to allow others to have their way.
 Is there wiggle room in the way that the code can be written?
 Can the API design be made slightly flexible to accommodate one of your consumers?
 If you had the design your way, maybe it would run more efficiently...
 Or perhaps the code would be more readable...
 But by how much?
 Would anyone notice?
 Also, are you so sure about that?
 Maybe you should give your teammate more space to flesh-out their idea; you might learn something!

-If you happen to be the smartest guy on the whole internet do others see you as a dominating force, or a servant-hearted resource?
-Do you empower your teammates?
-Or do you crush them?
+If you happen to be the smartest guy on the whole internet, do others see you as a dominating force, or a servant-hearted resource?
+Do you empower your teammates, or do you crush them?

 ## Conclusion

-When cartoon puppies agree with wrestling rats, its time for us all to sit down and listen.
-Being a software developer is about a lot more than just winning!
+When cartoon puppies agree with wrestling rats, it's time for us all to sit down and listen.
+The message couldn’t be more clear: being a software developer is about a lot more than just winning!